bokkypoobah/AigangPresaleContractAudit/audit/README.md

 ## Notes

+### First Review
-* Funds can be contributed to the AIT token contract, or the Presale contract.
+* Funds can be contributed to the APT token contract, or the Presale contract.

 * The `Presale.investor_bonus = 25` variable is unused.
 There is no bonus in any calculations in this set of contracts.